StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 helm show values strangebee/cortex
 ```

 If you want to run Cortex as a multi-node cluster, increase the `cortex.replicas` value in `values.yaml`.
-If you're using the bundled dependencies, also adjust the `elasticsearch.master.replicaCount` value to scale Elasticsearch accordingly.
+For a reliable cluster setup, you should run a minimum of three nodes.
+If you're using the bundled dependencies, also adjust `elasticsearch.master.replicaCount` to scale Elasticsearch accordingly.

 For more information on customization, see [the dedicated Helm documentation](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing){target=_blank}.
 You can also review the available options for the dependency.